qlik-oss/core-assisted-prescription-gateway/README.md

  Changes on `master` branch will also update the `latest` tag on Docker hub.

+## Contributing

+Contributions are welcome and encouraged!
+See more info at [Open Source at Qlik R&D](https://github.com/qlik-oss/open-source).

 ## Required environment variables

 To use this container you need to set these environment variables: